Dusky tit

 The dusky tit (Melaniparus funereus) is a species of bird in the tit family Paridae.
 It is native to the African tropical rainforest.

 The dusky tit was formerly one of the many species placed in the genus Parus.
 It was moved to the resurrected genus Melaniparus based on a molecular phylogenetic analysis published in 2013.

 This bird has an unknown population size in the middle of Africa.
-The Dusky Tit is known for being almost entirely black with brownish or gray tones depending on whether the bird is female or male.
+The dusky tit is known for being almost entirely black with brownish or gray tones, depending on its sex.
 It is a relatively minor bird to a medium-sized bird; it may range from 13 to 15 cm depending on the sex.
 It is characterized by red eyes and a chirp that sounds like "dree di-di-di".